Madvillainism/CV-HANDMOUSE/README.md

   https://ai.google.dev/edge/mediapipe/solutions/vision/gesture_recognizer/index#models to find models or instructions to generate one.

-## Next steps
-- Hook the `print_result` callback to UI overlays or control logic.
-- Add a small recorded-video test harness (so you don't need a webcam for development or CI).
-- Pin the exact MediaPipe version used to reproduce behavior across machines by updating `requirements.txt`.

 ## License
 This project contains example code for demonstration purposes.
 No license is specified — add one if you plan to share or reuse this repository publicly.